Prag8855/aab/content/guides/find-a-flat-in-berlin.md

 ### What landlords want

-Landlords prefer quiet, long-term tenants who pay their rent on time.
+**Stability.** Landlords prefer quiet, long-term tenants who pay their rent on time.
 They want to avoid problems.

 Landlords want tenants with...

 - **A good income**
-    Your rent should be less than 30-40% of your monthly [[Netto income]].[^34] Some landlords want this, some landlords don't care.
+    Your rent should be between 20% and 40% of your monthly [[Netto income]].[^34] If your income is too low or too high, you might not get the apartment.
 Two incomes are better than one.
-It's better if you're not in your [probation period](/glossary/Probezeit).
 If you have a good salary, say it in your introduction message.
-Your income can also be too high.[^48]
+Your income can be too high.[^48] {# How high is too high? #}
 - **A stable job**
-    Landlords prefer tenants with a stable job.
     It's harder to find an apartment if you are self-employed, or if you are on your [probation period](/glossary/Probezeit).
-If you have a good job, include it in your introduction messages.
+If you have a good job, mention it in your introduction message.
-- **A stable residence permit**
+- **A stable right of residence**
-    It's easier to find an apartment if you have a EU citizenship, or a stable [residence permit](/glossary/Aufenthaltstitel).
-It's very hard to find an apartment if you are in another country.
-If you are not yet in Germany, try finding a [short-term furnished apartment](#short-term-and-furnished-apartments).
+    You should have a [residence permit](/glossary/Aufenthaltstitel), [permanent residence](/glossary/Niederlassungserlaubnis) or EU citizenship.
+If you don't have that, get a [short-term furnished apartment](#short-term-and-furnished-apartments).
 - **German speakers**
-    If you speak German, it's easier to find an apartment.
-It's less work for the landlord.
-It's another good reason to [learn German](/guides/learn-german).
+    If you speak German, it's less work for the landlord.
 - **No dogs, no pets**
-    Landlords prefer people without pets.
-It's harder to find an apartment when you have a dog.
-Only 20% of apartments explicitly allow pets.
+    It's much harder to find an apartment that allows dogs.
 Some websites let you filter for apartments that allow pets.
-- **No foreign names**
+- **No foreigners**
-    People with foreign names get rejected more often.[^9] If you apply as a couple, let the person with the most German name apply for the apartment.
-You will get more responses.[^36]
+    People with foreign names get fewer responses and more rejections.[^9] Landlords prefer long-term residents.
+Recent immigrants are not stable tenants.
+Some landlord *prefer* foreigners because they pay more and don't know their rights.[^25]

 ## Step 4: Visit the apartment